Use your own custom domain

 Build on Kinde

-It is likely that your logos and favicons are hosted on Kinde, but you may also manage externally hosted assets.
-Here’s how assets are referenced in your custom code.
+It is likely that your logos and favicons are managed in Kinde, but you may also manage externally hosted assets like stylesheets, fonts, and images.

 <link rel="icon" href={getFallbackFaviconUrl()} sizes="48x48"><link rel="icon" href={getSVGFaviconUrl()} type="image/svg+xml" />